sifferhans/todoy/README.md

 ## Building

-Before creating a production version of the app, install an run the build command:
+To build the app, run the build command:

 ```bash
 npm run build